tray0019/SpringBoot-Fundamental/README.md

 8. Added JPA annotation for my Topic class
 9. Added TopicRepository interface that extends JpaRepository
 10. In my TopicService I have added my TopicRepository instance field with @Autowired annotations
-11. Updated TopicService method using topicRepositroy method.
+11. Updated TopicService method using topicRepository method.
+12. Added an empty Topic constructor(for Jackson deserialization)
+13. In TopicController I Modified getTopic to generic Optional

+Result: JPA and RESTful api tested on browser and Postman both successfully worked!

 ## Learned
 **@RestController** is a combination of: